-Chow down at one of New York City’s locally owned and operated lobster outposts in all five boroughs, and eat better and cheaper than at the national seafood chains.
+Chow down at one of these locally owned and operated lobster outposts in NYC and eat better and cheaper than at the national seafood chains.

-Whether you prefer your lobster steamed or in tucked in a roll, here’s where to find your lobster.
+Whether you prefer your lobster steamed or in tucked in a roll, here’s where to find the best NYC lobster.

 In alphabetical order, since that’s the only fair way.

-- In addition to the original location in Flatiiron, at 39 W. 19th St., Burger & Lobster has a Times Square location, at 132 W. 43rd St.
+- The original location in Flatiiron, at 39 W. 19th St., has sidewalk seating.
+The Times Square location, at 132 W. 43rd St, does not.